bitterjug/elm-wpc/readme.markdown

   of the tools entry shown (both expanded).
 So it looks like the date parsing still isn't working properly for some set of dates.

-- [ ] looks like the timezone bug is back.
-When you go directly to the [Steps](http://localhost:8000/#blog/steps) entry, you get two copies of the entry.
-Similarly for [fallout](http://localhost:8000/#blog/fallout): The date displayed on the card says 22:08, but the date in the model says 23:08.
-  The `date_gmt` returned from the API is:

-    "date_gmt": "2012-10-13T22:08:28",

 - [ ] We appear to have a bug where you can scroll quick down past the last `card-height` pixels and arrive at the bottom without being spotted by an `onScroll` event, and then it doesn't scroll.
 Not sure how to approach that